AlexanderKirkpatrick/alexanderKirkpatrick/README.md

 ## About Me!
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on a C# project for listing out the best restaurants, according to the cuisines (https://github.com/AlexanderKirkpatrick/HairSalon)
+- 🔭 I’m currently working on a C# project for keeping track of a factory's machines and engineers! (https://github.com/AlexanderKirkpatrick/DrSillyStringzsFactory.Solution)

 - 🌱 I’m currently learning about C#.